UdonDa/UdonDa/README.md

 I'm a final-year PhD student at the University of Tokyo, Japan.
+I'm expected to accomplish my PhD journey in March 2025.
 Currently, I'm working on **Computer Vision for Content Creation**.
 I'd like to enhance our creativity using Generative AI.

 ## News
 **[Mar 2024]** **I'm on the Job Market.** Please see [CV](https://drive.google.com/file/d/1UO7Fd857VLzScBxP77vPq4G7ReQtb_Xz/view).